What happens if you don’t let kids watch TV?

-When Flea was born, I had to go back to work very quickly, because me and The Father were both self-employed.
+When Flea was born, I had to go back to work very quickly, because my (then) husband and I were both self-employed.
 Rather than put a 9-week-old baby into childcare, we hired a part-time nanny who looked after Flea for three days a week.

-But most importantly of all – our policy means I don't have to watch kids TV.
+But most importantly of all – our policy meant I didn’t have to watch kids TV.
 I really, really hate kids TV.
 Not proper kids telly like Stig of the Dump and Press Gang, of course.
 But that sort of TV that someone somewhere once thought was a good idea to invent for under 5s.
-You know, things like Teletubbies and Tweenies and Waybuloo, which Papa et Piaf brilliantly described as “computer-generated cuddly toys doing yoga (I shit you not) and speaking
+You know, things like Teletubbies and Tweenies and Waybuloo, which Papa et Piaf brilliantly described as “computer-generated cuddly toys doing yoga and speaking

 about feelings in what some coke-addled media graduate imagines to be baby talk“.